software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Each group member should _clone_ the project's GitHub repository for their local computer with the `git clone` command.
 Remember to clone the repository you created in the previous exercise, _not_ the example-project repository. _Remember to use the HTTPS address_ of the GitHub repository with the command.
 >
 > Once you have cloned the repository, open the code in an editor such as Eclipse or Visual Studio Code.
-In Eclipse you can open the project folder from "File > Open Project from Filesystem".
+In Eclipse you can open the project directory from "File > Open Project from Filesystem".
 The project requires _Java version 17_.
 >
 > Explore the code and start the Spring Boot application.
 Once started, the application should be open at <http://localhost:8080>.